Directing

 Smirnoff Global

-It took considerable planning to create the building blocks for so many films all shot in one day.
+It took considerable planning to create the building blocks for so many films shot in one day.
 But it allowed Dieageo markets around the world to select the cocktails most relevant to their consumers and populate Instagram and TikTok with content.

 Smirnoff India